vlhsmylv/n2pmtr/README.md

 NEXTAUTH_URL="YOUR_URL"
 ```

-- `NEXTAUTH_SECRET` - Your Next-Auth secret that need to be secure.
-You can generate it by following command
+- `NEXTAUTH_SECRET` - Your Next-Auth secret that needs to be secure.
+You can generate it by following the command

 ```sh
 openssl rand hex -32